omer-acarr/vivaldi-antenna-mmwave-design-cst/README.md

-# 30-60 GHz Ultra-Wideband Vivaldi Antenna Design
+# 30-60 GHz Ultra-Wideband Vivaldi Antenna: From Simulation to PCB Manufacturing

-This repository contains the design and simulation files for an ultra-wideband (UWB) Vivaldi antenna, developed using **CST Studio Suite 2025**.
-The antenna is specifically optimized for millimeter-wave (mmWave) applications, covering the 30-60 GHz frequency range.
+This repository contains the full design cycle of an ultra-wideband (UWB) Vivaldi antenna, covering **CST Studio Suite 2025** simulations and **Altium Designer** PCB layout/manufacturing files.
+The design is optimized for millimeter-wave (mmWave) applications, specifically targeting the Ka and V bands.

 ## 🚀 Project Overview
-Vivaldi antennas (Tapered Slot Antennas) are known for their high gain and stable radiation patterns over a very wide bandwidth.
-This project focuses on a microstrip-fed Vivaldi structure designed on a high-frequency substrate to achieve high efficiency in the Ka and V bands.
+Vivaldi antennas (Tapered Slot Antennas) are known for their high gain and stable radiation patterns.
+This project bridges the gap between electromagnetic simulation and physical realization by providing production-ready Gerber files on specialized high-frequency substrates.

 ### Technical Specifications
 * **Frequency Range:** 30 GHz - 60 GHz